- About Us

 For more than 40 years he has been a progressive activist, author and public speaker.
 In the 1970’s he and his brother, Michael, successfully sued the FBI and CIA to force the release of 300,000 previously secret documents about their parents.
 He earned undergraduate and graduate degrees in Anthropology from the University of Michigan, graduated law school in 1985, and was admitted to the Massachusetts Bar.

 Robert’s memoir, AN EXECUTION IN THE FAMILY was published by St. Martin’s Press on the 50th anniversary of his parents’ executions.
-The book details his odyssey from Rosenberg son to political activist and leader of the Rosenberg Fund for Children.
+The book details his odyssey from Rosenberg son to political activist and founder of the Rosenberg Fund for Children.